phall1/silent-weights/docs/research_summary.md

 # Neural Steganography Research Summary

-## Project Status: Production-Ready Toolkit with Proven Capabilities
+## Project Status: Production-Ready Toolkit with Advanced Camouflage Development

 This research project has successfully transitioned from proof-of-concept to a production-ready toolkit with demonstrated capabilities across multiple model architectures and payload types.
+The core steganography engine is complete and validated, with advanced statistical camouflage techniques currently in active development.

 ## Key Achievements